 • Protects life in the soil

 • Protects soil structure

 The Basics of No-Dig

 Soil is a very complex ecosystem, teaming with microbes, insects, and anthropods.
-All of these organisms cycle nutrients, improve soil structure and assist in moving water and air, as well as control diseases and enhance plant growth.
+All of these organisms cycle nutrients, improve soil structure, assist in moving water and air, and control diseases and enhance plant growth.
 Digging in the soil (or plowing and tilling) exposes that ecosystem to the air, which can dry out and sterilize the soil.

 No matter how hard we try, we cannot exactly duplicate the wonders of Mother Nature, but we can attempt to copy some of her wise ways, and no-dig gardening is one of those ways.